Type of resources

 -

-This service allows the visualization of historical orthophoto mosaics based on available aerial photographs covering parts of the Belgian territory.
-The data is accessible via a Web Map Service (WMS).
+This dataset contains the orthophoto mosaics that were created following the floods of July 2021 in the valleys of the Vesdre, the Meuse and the Demer.
 Orthophotos are aerial photographs that have been geometrically corrected (orthorectified) to eliminate distortions caused by terrain relief, lens distortion, and camera tilt.
 Unlike raw aerial imagery, orthophotos have a uniform scale and accurate geometry, making them suitable for cartography, measurements, and visual analysis.
-This specific service includes historical orthophotos from 1989, derived from aerial surveys carried out by the National Geographic Institute (NGI).
-During this period, only analogue aerial photographs are available.
-The analogue images were scanned at high resolution and orthorectified.
-The resulting orthophotos were assembled into mosaics and georeferenced in the Lambert 2008 coordinate system.
-All orthophotos are panchromatic (black and white).
-The ground resolution (GSD) is 10 cm.
-The spatial coverage of this service is limited to the areas for which aerial photographs were available during the mentioned period.
+This specific dataset includes orthophotos based on aerial photographs acquired in July 2021 by Hansa Luftbild, commissioned by the National Geographic Institute (NGI), following the floods in the zones of the Vesdre, a part of the Meuse downstream of Liège and the Demer.
+The resulting orthophoto mosaics are georeferenced in the Lambert 2008 coordinate system.
+All orthophotos are in colour (RGB).
+The ground resolution (GSD) is 6.5 cm (4 cm above the Hoëgne).
+The spatial coverage of this dataset is limited to the affected zones.
+The data can be visualized via the corresponding web service (WMS).
+The data is available on request via https://ngi.be/aanbod/kaarten-en-fotos/luchtfotos-orthofotos/.

 -